JunedConnect/project-snowflake/README.md

-# Project Snowflake
+# TransformOps

-A deployment of workflow management tool (Airflow) that will automate an ETL pipeline:
+A deployment of workflow management tool (Apache Airflow) that will automate an ETL pipeline:

-- Extraction and Transformation raw CSV data into structured data
+- Extraction and Transformation of raw CSV data into structured data Transformation pipeline includes:
+    - **Clean**: remove empty rows, strip whitespace, drop duplicates, handle missing values
+    - **Validate**: enforce required fields, check email formats, verify dates and numeric ranges
+    - **Normalise**: standardise text formatting, map categorical values, derive calculated fields
+    - **Partition**: split data into logical tables for efficient querying
-- Upload to a data-lake (AWS S3 Bucket)
+- Upload of transformed data to a secured data-lake (AWS S3 Bucket)
-- Load into a Snowflake Database and processed by a Data Warehouse into structured tables
+- Load data from data-lake into a Snowflake Database and processing by a Data Warehouse into structured tables

 <br>